For teachers

-A small set of free utilities for the moments that come up daily in a classroom — picking a student, splitting into groups, timing an activity, taking attendance, grading a quiz.
-All in the browser, no signups, no data sent anywhere.
+Free, browser-only utilities for the moments that come up daily in a classroom — pick a student, split into groups, time an activity, take attendance, grade a quiz.
+No signups, no data sent anywhere.

 Random Name Picker